 The second figure took the next turn, throwing back its hood and revealing another gnarled woman, every inch an aging hag.
 Taking a bite of her green apple, the woman waited, and then began to change.
 At once a spry woman of middle years stood in place of the hooded figure.
 Then, whirling through the air, came a flying broom making its way directly for the woman.
 Eyes lit wide with excitement, she caught it.
 Then her eyes fell on the remaining hooded figure.
 Fearing that it would soon desire the remains of the apple she had chosen, the woman sat astride her broom, and took off into the air as quickly as she could.

-It was the third figure's turn to toss off the hood, unveiling a third gnarled woman.
+It was the last figure's turn to toss off the hood, unveiling a third gnarled woman.
 Taking a bite of her golden apple, the woman waited.
 And when no change occurred, the old crone smiled and thought that all was as it should be.
 She finished her apple and planted the seeds in the ground.
 From those seeds grew a whole orchard.

 And to this day anyone who eats one of those golden apples is satisfied.